Overview of IPv6 for Azure Load Balancer

 • A single IPv6 address can be assigned to a single network interface in each VM.

-• The VMs with the IPv6 addresses cannot be members of an Azure Cloud Service.
+• The VMs with the IPv6 addresses can't be members of an Azure Cloud Service.
 They can be connected to an Azure Virtual Network (VNet) and communicate with each other over their IPv4 addresses.

-• Private IPv6 addresses can be deployed on individual VMs in a resource group but cannot be deployed into a resource group via Scale Sets.
+• Private IPv6 addresses can be deployed on individual VMs in a resource group but can't be deployed into a resource group via Scale Sets.

-• Azure VMs cannot connect over IPv6 to other VMs, other Azure services, or on-premises devices.
+• Azure VMs can't connect over IPv6 to other VMs, other Azure services, or on-premises devices.
 They can only communicate with the Azure load balancer over IPv6.
 However, they can communicate with these other resources using IPv4.

 • Changing the loadDistributionMethod parameter for IPv6 is currently not supported.